GuardianUI/GuardianTest/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to GuardianUI! 😄
+Thanks for your interest in contributing to guardianui! 😄

-Both [Playright](https://github.com/microsoft/playwright) and [Cypress](https://github.com/cypress-io/cypress) have fantastic docs and processes.
-Much of our docs are inspired by theirs 🤝

 **Once you learn how to use guardianui, you can contribute in lots of ways:**

 - Join the [GuardianUI Discord](https://discord.gg/TkfeTpfYxx) and answer questions.
 Teaching others how to use guardianui is a great way to learn more about how it works.
 - Create content about guardianui.
 Whether it's a blog post, youtube video tutorial, tweet, or anything in between, sharing information and guidance is a great way to engage the community.
 Be sure to tag us on [twitter](https://twitter.com/guardian_ui) when you post it so we can share it as well.
 We may also feature it on our website!
-- Contribute to our docs to improve our [existing docs](https://github.com/GuardianUI/guardianui-documentation)
+- Contribute to our docs to improve our [existing docs](https://github.com/GuardianUI/guardianui-documentation).
 - Host a meetup or online workshop.
-[Contact us](mailto:support@guardianui.com) if you want our help coordinating if this is something you want to do. 🚀
+[Contact us](mailto:support@guardianui.com) if you want our help coordinating or potential involvement. 🚀

 **Interested in contributing to the development of guardianui?
 There are several ways to do so.**